 Something blue: Deep is chic

 When it comes to finding your something blue, Net-A-Porter and Matches Fashion have done the hard work for you.
-Use their filters to narrow down by colour and voila; a gorgeous assortment of blue hues, in every style you might want, from Jade Jagger’s tanzanite and gold drop earrings and Anita Ko’s sapphire heart studs to Lizzie Mandler’s aquamarine and gold necklace.
+Use their filters to narrow down by colour and voila; a gorgeous assortment of blue hues, in every style you might want, from Jade Jagger’s tanzanite and gold drop earrings and Anita Ko’s sapphire heart studs to Yvonne Leon's sapphire and gold necklace.

 Bridesmaids: Spoil your best friends